 You can go to the neighborhood pool or hit the community splash ground, but nothing says summer like playing in Mother Nature’s natural waterscapes.
-Here are 16 waterfalls, creeks and streams that your family can enjoy in the heat of Georgia’s summer.
+Here are 18 swimming holes in Georgia: waterfalls, creeks and streams and swimming areas that your family can enjoy in the heat of Georgia’s summer.

 Waterfall Swimming Holes